vuejs/eslint-plugin-vue/docs/rules/require-prop-types.md

+---
+pageClass: rule-details
+---
+# vue/require-prop-types
-# require type definitions in props (vue/require-prop-types)
+> require type definitions in props

 - :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.